headlessherm-creator/polymath-megablaster-mcp/README.md

 # Polymath MegaBlaster MCP

-AI models are bad at math, unit conversions, and at least a dozen other things, Polymath MegaBlaster is the calculator your Agent keeps in its back pocket.
+AI models are bad at math, unit conversions, and at least a dozen other things, Polymath MegaBlaster is the calculator your Agent would want if it were a nerd with expensive taste.

 This is a local toolkit of 15 free tools that gives AI agents a way to offload the kinds of computations reasoning models generally do not do very well.
 Deterministic and 100% local, no network calls, no telemetry, no API keys.
 Fully open source!